sadkowsk/native-lands-locator/README.md

 # Native Lands Locator (NatLLo)
-Native Lands Locator (NatLLo) is a custom GPT that match your inputs' geographic references with nearby native and indigenous lands, with implications for further development using other models and approaches.
+Native Lands Locator (NatLLo) is a custom GPT that matches your inputs' geographic references with nearby native and indigenous lands; in other words, it identifies geographic entities in a context, relates them to nearby native lands, and explores the cultural and historical connections of the two.
+NatLlo has implications for further development using other models and approaches.

-Try NatLlo with your OpenAI account here: https://chat.openai.com/g/g-KP0esL5Q8-native-lands-locator
+Try NatLlo with your OpenAI account here: https://chat.openai.com/g/g-KP0esL5Q8-native-lands-locator-natllo

 Watch a video walk-through of this repo here: [youtube link]